 But how did the mine get its name?
 Who was Sallie Barber?
 We don’t know.
 Perhaps a deep dive into census records would reveal Metzger’s hometown where a Sarah or Sallie Barber might be found.
 If a local tells you the mine was named for the miner’s sweetheart, she is probably correct.

 Photograph: John A. Topolnicki Sr. Photographic Collection [JTS.01.146]_ Dr. Sandra F. Mather Archives, Breckenridge History.

 We do know how Ada Placer got its name.
 The Ada Placer was located at the mouth of French Gulch in a rich gold field claimed by John Sisler.
 Today it is part of Lincoln Park at the Wellington Neighborhood.

 Photograph, 1898_ Summit Historical Society Collection_ SHS-P.2014.315.
 Image created by Breckenridge Heritage Alliance.

 John Sisler came to Breckenridge in 1864 in the early wave of prospecting pioneers.
 The following year, he returned with his new wife, Catherine, and together they created a mining dynasty of great influence that lasted multiple generations in Breckenridge.
 In 1869, their second daughter, Ada, was born.
 In March 1881, John Sisler filed the plat for the Ada Placer, one of the few mines in the Breckenridge area we can confidently attribute to a particular non-famous person.

 Photograph: Mary M. Marks Photograph Collection [P0597_04-01]_ USU Special Collections, Merrill-Cazier Library.
-Courtesy Breckenridge Heritage Alliance.
+Courtesy Breckenridge History.